great-expectations/great_expectations/docs/guides/expectations/how_to_create_and_edit_expectations_with_a_profiler.md

 ### 6. (Optional) Running validation, saving your suite, and building Data Docs

-If you'd like, you can Validate your data with the new Expectation Suite, save your Expectation Suite, and build Data Docs to take a closer look at the output
+If you'd like, you can <TechnicalTag tag="validation" text="Validate" /> your data with the new Expectation Suite, save your Expectation Suite, and build <TechnicalTag tag="data_docs" text="Data Docs" /> to take a closer look at the output

 ```python
 from great_expectations.checkpoint.checkpoint import SimpleCheckpoint